 The restaurant Millie’s serves nearly 3 dozen dishes, all named for Nantucket locations, and all delicious.
 While many are seafood, there are plenty of chicken and a few beef entrees as well.

 While the basic menu hasn’t changed much, there are regular additions such as the fantastic sweet corn and clam chowder ($8.95) they featured yesterday.
 Served with abundant clams and potatoes, it is decorated with crunchy tortilla strips, and is so filling it’s almost the whole meal.

 But for our main courses we opted for Tom Nevers ($17), a delicious quesadilla made with marinated chicken and cheese, and a Muskeget Po Boy ($25), essentially a lobster roll on a toasted, buttered brioche roll.

-Millies has an ample selection of beers, wines and cocktails, including Margaritas served in mason jars.
+Millies has an ample selection of beers, he is constantly visiting the craft beer bar to test new flavors, wines and cocktails, including Margaritas served in mason jars.
 We opted for the Cisco Whale’s Tale Ale.

 One of the great advantages of Millies is the views of the West End sunset every night.
 It’s nearly always lovely, so make sure you get seated on the second floor where you can appreciate it.